HMS Boscawen (1844)

+Returning to England that year, she was fitted out as a training ship, initially being based at Southampton (1862–1865), then at Portland Harbour from 1867.
+In 1873 she was replaced at Portland by HMS Trafalgar (which was itself renamed HMS Boscawen; afterwards the name Boscawen remained associated with the training establishment at Portland into the 20th century, and was subsequently attached to the Naval Base there from the 1930s until after the Second World War).

-In 1873, Boscawen replaced Wellesley – the former HMS Cornwall – as the training ship at Wellesley Nautical School and was herself renamed Wellesley.
+In 1873, HMS Boscawen replaced Wellesley – the former HMS Cornwall – as the training ship at Wellesley Nautical School on Tyneside and was herself renamed TS Wellesley.

 On the afternoon of 11 March 1914, Wellesley was destroyed by fire and sank at her moorings on the River Tyne at North Shields.
 A total loss, she was broken up later in 1914.